Skip to main content

 Enhancing the cybersecurity and cyber resilience of U.S. election infrastructure is a partnership; CISA’s election security partners offer the following free resources.

-The Multi-State Information Sharing and Analysis Center (MS-ISAC), and the Elections Infrastructure Information Sharing and Analysis Center (EI-ISAC) provide no-cost services to secure U.S. election infrastructure.
-MS-ISAC is the trusted resource for cyber threat prevention, protection, response, and recovery for U.S. State, Local, Tribal, and Territorial government entities, and the EI-ISAC supports the rapidly changing cybersecurity needs of U.S. elections offices.
+The Multi-State Information Sharing and Analysis Center (MS-ISAC) provides no-cost services to secure U.S. election infrastructure.
+MS-ISAC is the trusted resource for cyber threat prevention, protection, response, and recovery for U.S. State, Local, Tribal, and Territorial government entities.

 Membership in the Multi-State ISAC is free and open to all state, local, tribal, and territorial government organizations.